Dolabra

 The dolabra is a versatile axe used by the people of Italy since ancient times.
 The dolabra could serve as a pickaxe used by miners and excavators, a priest's implement for ritual religious slaughtering of animals and as an entrenching tool (mattock) used in Roman infantry tactics.
-In the 1st century CE, at the battle of Augustodunum, armoured Gallic gladiators were defeated by legionaries wielding dolabrae.
+In the 1st century CE, at the Siege of Augustodunum Haeduorum, armoured Gallic gladiators were defeated by legionaries wielding dolabrae.

 Gnaeus Domitius Corbulo said, "you defeat the enemy with a pickaxe".